Guidance for OJJDP Research Grantees

 To ensure that the data will be archived at the conclusion of the projects, OJJDP expects grantees to:

 - Submit to OJJDP a data archiving plan, with specific schedule, tasks, and milestones, within 6 months of the grant period start date.
-This should be uploaded as a special report in GMS.
+This should be uploaded as a special report.
 Find a template at: http://www.icpsr.umich.edu/icpsrweb/content/deposit/guide/chapter1.html

 - Throughout the project, the recipient will make no guarantee, without prior OJJDP approval, that the data collected, acquired, or produced as part of this project will not be transferred or released.
 For example, such a guarantee in an informed consent form would preclude OJJDP from archiving and making available OJJDP-funded data.